“To breathe Paris is to preserve one’s soul.”

 - Le Louchebem.
 Le Louchebem is old French slang for “butcher,” which should be the first clue that this place is not for vegetarians.
 This meat-eaters heaven first opened in 1867.
 You can see old pictures of the area before as this restaurant gives nod to Les Halles – what used to be Paris’s largest food market.
 If the history isn’t enough to charm you, the service certainly will.
 You pick your meats by cut (bavettes to flank to tenderloin) or choose from butcher-fave share plates like beef aiguillette.
 Eat outdoors on the corner and people watch the whole meal. – Rachael

-Where do the locals go for drinks in Paris?
+What are the best places to go for drinks in Paris?

 - Hotel Montmartre.
 No matter how many tourists march on Paris, this is still a secret gem.
 You ring a gate to be let in to a secret footpath where you catch a glimpse of the Eiffel Tower before turning left into a beautiful ancient-as-heck Parisian building complete with a garden bar and restaurant.
 It’s most defs your sexy date night spot. – Krystal